 Wasteload evaluations for TMDL watersheds applicable to this permit are summarized in this factsheet.
-Full wasteload evaluation documents are posted on the web at: https://energy.virginia.gov/coal/mined-land-repurposing/water-quality.shtml
+Full wasteload evaluation documents are posted on the web when they become available at: https://energy.virginia.gov/coal/mined-land-repurposing/water-quality.shtml.

-TMDL Summary for Permit 1302350 / 0082350 :
+TMDL Summary for Permit 1302349 / 0082349:

 There is 1 TMDL area which contains a wasteload allocation for active coal mining facilities affected by the outfalls of this permit - Powell River.
-The outfall 001 on this permit is previously approved to discharge into the Powell River Watershed.
+The outfalls 1, 2, 3, and 4 on this permit are previously approved to discharge into the Powell River Watershed.
 There are no proposed discharges to the Powell River Watershed for this application.